 Various ways to optimize First Contentful Paint include:

-- Lower your html size, serve other related contents dynamically after page load or during user interactions.
+Lower your html size, serve other related content dynamically after page load or during user interactions.

 2. Largest Contentful Paint, LCP